chafey/uView/README.md

 * Uses QIDO to search for studies
 * Uses STOW to save data such as key images, annotations, SR
 * Open Source
+* Support for phone, table and desktop devices
+*